Nathanlloyd7/DriveAwAI/README.md

 Step 1: <br/>
 Enable i2c, SSH, Camera and VNC  in Raspberry Pi config.<br/>
 Step 2:<br/>
-Download the project if you haven't already.→→
+Download the project if you haven't already.<br/>
-Step 3:→→
+Step 3:<br/>
-Unzip→→
+Unzip<br/>
-Step 4:→→
+Step 4:<br/>
 Navigate to the directory (/DriveAwAI-Nathanlloyd7) through terminal, here you can find the requirements doc.
-Then Run →→
+Then Run <br/>
 >pip install --user --requirement Requirements.txt